gavin19/reddit-flair-bot/README.md

     'flair_shortcode' : 'flair_text'

 as seen in the list of teams (flair_list.py).
 The team name is the text injected into the flair, so it assigns both an image and text.
-A typical prefilled PM would might look like
+A typical prefilled PM might look like

     http://www.reddit.com/message/compose/?to=RFootballBot&subject=crest&message=eng-fcman